mookums/SAMPAHK/README.md

 ### Synopsis
-SAMPAHK is an API specifically made to be used inside of [AutoHotKey](https://www.ahkscript.org).
-A part of the framework comes from the original repository made by paul-phoenix, linked above.
+SAMPAHK is an library specifically made to be used inside of [AutoHotKey](https://www.ahkscript.org).
+A part of the library comes from the original repository made by paul-phoenix, linked above.
 The end goal for SAMPAHK is to be able to provide a more complete platform for SA-MP memory modding in AutoHotKey.
 If you have any issues with the program, please leave an issue ticket.

 ### SUPPORTED SAMP VERSIONS
 _Currently. only [SA-MP Version 0.3.7 R1.](https://dracoblue.net/downloads/samp-client/) and Version 1 of the GTA SA Executable._